A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best Hotels with Eiffel Tower Views

-Prices: € € € | Paris Points of Interest: 🙂 🙂 | Paris Like a Local: 🙁
+Prices: € € € | Paris Points of Interest: 🙂 🙂 | Local Feel: 🙁

 That said, Paris 8 has some of the best romantic places in all of Paris, from gorgeous museums to intriguing historic sites, from jaw-dropping viewpoints to enchanting secret spots; you just need to know where to look.

-Come to Paris 8 for luxury shopping and for beautiful views from the top of the Arc de Triomphe.
+Come to Paris 8 for luxury shopping and beautiful views from the top of the Arc de Triomphe.

-MAIN SIGHTS: Arc de Triomphe, Madeleine Church, the Chapelle Expiatoire, Champs Elysées, Pont Alexandre III, the Luxor Obelisk (the oldest monument in Paris).
+MAIN SIGHTS: Arc de Triomphe, Madeleine Church, the Chapelle Expiatoire, Champs Elysées, Pont Alexandre III, and the Luxor Obelisk (the oldest monument in Paris).

 BEST MUSEUMS: Grand Palais, Petit Palais, Jacquemart-André Museum, Cernuschi Museum.